In this Azure SQL article, we will discuss a step-by-step guide to create a table in the Azure SQL database quickly.

 Prerequisites

 - You must have an Azure Subscription or Azure account.
-If you don’t have till now, Create an Azure Free account now.
+If you don’t have it, Create an Azure Free account now.

 - You must install SQL Server Management Studio on your Machine.

-- You must create an Azure SQL database in Azure Portal.
+- You must create an Azure SQL database in the Azure Portal.

-Assuming that you are ready with all the prerequisites needed here.
+I am assuming that you are ready with all the prerequisites needed here.
 Let’s start with the actual functionality.
-Follow the below steps

 - The First and most important step is to connect your Azure SQL database from your SQL Server Management Studio.

-- Once you are connected to your Azure SQL Database, Click on the + button to expand the Databases node.
+- Once connected to your Azure SQL Database, Click on the + button to expand the Databases node.

-3. Right-click on the Database name –> Click on the New Query option.
+3. Right-click the Database name –> Click on the New Query option.

 CREATE TABLE TsInfo